angelos-se/IMAPBot/README.md

 run with the command `./imapbot.py`.
 It will get the new messages, or the ones that satisfy the search criterion, and post them to the specified chats.

+Additionally, the version in this fork supports passing config.py as a command line argument eg: `./imapbot.py config_account1.py`, should things fail it falls back to config.py; when using this feature, please note:
+1. Since the file is imported as module, please make sure the file name complies with Python module name requirements;
+2. If you don't name your file config_<account name>.py, you should look into adjusting your .gitignore as well.

 Currently the bot is not memory resilient, i.e., it finishes its job and exits.
 Therefore, a cron job should be created to regularly check the emails.
 If you clone this repo into `/opt/imapbot/` then you can add the following line to your